CCIE-FIUSAC/moodle-auth_googleoauth2/README.md

-This plugin adds the "Sign-in with Google / Facebook / Github / Linkedin / Windows Live" buttons on the login page.
+This plugin adds the "Sign-in with OpenAM / Google / Facebook / Github / Linkedin / Windows Live" buttons on the login page.
 The first time the user login with a social account, a new Moodle account is created.

 ### Installation: